 Google provides you with the tools to target your local area with local search ads.

 This is paid advertising, which can help you appear at the top of the Google search page or Map App when someone searches for your relevant services.
 When it comes to paid search, you can set up campaigns based on your goal, whether it is impressions, click throughs, conversion.

 Many businesses have had great success in employing local search ads on Google.
 It can be the perfect complement to organic marketing efforts.

 Tracking Your Performance

 Tracking your performance on Google Maps is done via analytics offered with your Google My Business account.
-Any paid per click, PPC, campaign can be tracked in Google Ads
+Any pay-per-click, PPC, campaign can be tracked in Google Ads and Google Analytics.

 This is necessary for evaluating your current web presence and optimizing it, moving forward.
 Depending on your objectives, what you are tracking can differ from campaign to campaign and even on your website analytics.